-In this guide, we’ll show you how to share your Wi-Fi connection from your iPhone to any other device—be it Apple, Android, or otherwise.
+In this guide, we’ll show you how to share your Wi-Fi connection from your iPhone to any other device—be it an iPad, Mac, any other Apple device, even Android, or otherwise.
 This quick tip makes it easy to get friends connected or set up new devices on your network.
 You’ll never need to worry about misspelling or finding that cryptic Wi-Fi password again!

 - 1 Easily Share Your WiFi Credentials (USER ID and Password) With Other Devices

 - 3 Share Your WiFi Connection With Others Via iPhone or iPad Hotspots

 - How to Connect Your Apple TV Without Wi-Fi

 - Airdrop: How to Share Files Between a Mac and iOS